soedinglab/PMGen/README.md

-# ParseFold-MHC
+# PMGen

-**ParseFold-MHC** is a powerful and flexible framework for Peptide-MHC (pMHC) complex modeling, binding prediction, and protein design.
+**PMGen** is a powerful and flexible framework for Peptide-MHC (pMHC) complex modeling, binding prediction, and protein design.
 It integrates cutting-edge tools such as **PANDORA** for template generation, **AlphaFold (via AFfine)** for structural prediction, and **ProteinMPNN** for sequence design, enabling researchers to model pMHC complexes, predict binding interactions, and engineer novel peptide or MHC sequences.

 ## Features